NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 title:  "The Basics of LiDAR - Light Detection and Ranging - Remote Sensing"
 date:   2014-07-21 20:49:52
 createdDate:   2014-07-21 20:49:52
-lastModified:   2015-2-10 22:33:52
+lastModified:   2015-2-11 22:33:52
 category: remote-sensing
 categories: [Remote Sensing]
 authors: leah a wasser
 tags : [lidar, R]
 mainTag: lidar
-description: "Learn the basics of how a LiDAR works and what a LiDAR system measures.
-Explore some LiDAR data using free online tools."
+description: "Explore the basics of how a LiDAR system works and what a LiDAR system measures."
 image:
   feature: codedpoints2.png
   credit: National Ecological Observatory Network